mark-watson/haskell_book/manuscript/preface.md

 # Preface

-This is the preface to the new second edition released summer of 2019.
+This is the preface the newest version of this book released September 2024.

-If you read my eBooks free online then please consider tipping me [https://markwatson.com/#tip](https://markwatson.com/#tip).
+If you read my eBooks free online then please consider hiring me for part time remote work: [https://markwatson.com/#tip](https://markwatson.com/#tip).

 It took me over a year learning Haskell before I became comfortable with the language because I tried to learn too much at once.
 There are two aspects to Haskell development: writing pure functional code and writing impure code that needs to maintain state and generally deal with the world non-deterministically.
 I usually find writing pure functional Haskell code to be easy and a lot of fun.
 Writing impure code is sometimes a different story.
 This is why I am taking a different approach to teaching you to program in Haskell: we begin techniques for writing concise, easy to read and understand efficient pure Haskell code.
 I will then show you patterns for writing impure code to deal with file IO, network IO, database access, and web access.
 You will see that the impure code tends to be (hopefully!) a small part of your application and is isolated in the impure main program and in a few impure helper functions used by the main program.
-Finally, we will look at a few larger Haskell programs.
+Finally, we will look at a few larger Haskell programs:

-## Additional Material in the Second Edition
+- **knowledge_graph_creator** helps to automate the process of creating Knowledge Graphs from raw text input and generates data for both the Neo4J open source graph database as well as RDF data for use in semantic web and linked data applications.

-In addition to updating the introduction to Haskell and tutorial material, I have added a few larger projects to the second edition.
+- **HybridHaskellPythonNlp** is a hybrid project: a Python web service that provides access to the SpaCy natural language processing (NLP) library and select NLP deep learning models and a Haskell client for accessing this service.

-The project **knowledge_graph_creator** helps to automate the process of creating Knowledge Graphs from raw text input and generates data for both the Neo4J open source graph database as well as RDF data for use in semantic web and linked data applications.
+- **HybridHaskellPythonCorefAnaphoraResolution** that uses another deep learning model to replace pronouns in text with the original nouns that the pronouns refer to.

-The project **HybridHaskellPythonNlp** is a hybrid project: a Python web service that provides access to the SpaCy natural language processing (NLP) library and select NLP deep learning models and a Haskell client for accessing this service.
-It sometimes makes sense to develop polyglot applications (i.e., applications written in multiple programming languages) to take advantage of language specific libraries and frameworks.
-We will also use a similar hybrid example **HybridHaskellPythonCorefAnaphoraResolution** that uses another deep learning model to replace pronouns in text with the original nouns that the pronouns refer to.
-This is a common processing step for systems that extract information from text.
+- Use of Large Language Models (LLMs) form OpenAI.

 ## A Request from the Author

 I spent time writing this book to help you, dear reader.
-I release this book under the Creative Commons "share and share alike, no modifications, no commercial reuse" license and set the minimum purchase price to $6.00 in order to reach the most readers.
-You can also read this (and all of my books) for free on my [my website](https://markwatson.com/books).
-Under this license you can share a PDF version of this book with your friends and coworkers.
+I release this book under the Creative Commons "share and share alike, no modifications, no commercial reuse" license and set the minimum purchase price to $7.99 in order to reach the most readers.
+You can also read this (and all of my eBooks) for free on [leanpub.com](https://leanpub.com/u/markwatson).

 If you would like to support my work please consider purchasing my books on [Leanpub](https://leanpub.com/u/markwatson) and star my git repositories that you find useful on [GitHub](https://github.com/mark-watson?tab=repositories&q=&type=public).
-You can also interact with me on social media on [Mastodon](https://mastodon.social/@mark_watson) and [Twitter](https://twitter.com/mark_l_watson).
+You can also interact with me on social media on [X/Twitter](https://twitter.com/mark_l_watson).

 I enjoy writing and your support helps me write new editions and updates for my books and to develop new book projects.
 Thank you!